-- Describe the basic structure of an atom in terms of three atomic particles (2.1.1). - Explain why electrons determine the chemical behavior of atoms (2.1.2). - Explain how electrons carry energy (2.1.3). - Differentiate between a cation and an anion (2.2.1). - Differentiate between an ion and an isotope (2.2.2). - Define a chemical bond and describe the three principal kinds (2.3.1). - Explain how ionic bonds promote crystal formation (2.3.2). - Explain why most chemical bonds in organisms are covalent bonds, and distinguish between polar and nonpolar covalent bonds (2.3.3). - Predict which molecules will form hydrogen bonds with each other (2.3.4). - Distinguish between a chemical bond and van der Waals interactions (2.3.5). - Explain why water heats up so slowly (2.4.1). - Explain why ice floats (2.4.2). - Explain why sweating cools you (2.4.3). - Distinguish cohesion from adhesion (2.4.4). - Explain why oil will not dissolve in water (2.4.5). - Define pH and predict the change in hydrogen ion concentration represented by a difference of 1 on the pH scale (2.5.1).
+- Describe the basic structure of an atom in terms of three atomic particles (2.1.1). - Explain why electrons determine the chemical behavior of atoms (2.1.2). - Explain how electrons carry energy (2.1.3). - Differentiate between a cation and an anion (2.2.1). - Differentiate between an ion and an isotope (2.2.2). - Define a chemical bond, and describe the three principal kinds (2.3.1). - Explain how ionic bonds promote crystal formation (2.3.2). - Explain why most chemical bonds in organisms are covalent bonds, and distinguish between polar and nonpolar covalent bonds (2.3.3). - Predict which molecules will form hydrogen bonds with each other (2.3.4). - Distinguish between a chemical bond and van der Waals interactions (2.3.5). - Explain why water heats up so slowly (2.4.1). - Explain why ice floats (2.4.2). - Explain why sweating cools you (2.4.3). - Distinguish cohesion from adhesion (2.4.4). - Explain why oil will not dissolve in water (2.4.5). - Define pH, and predict the change in hydrogen ion concentration represented by a difference of 1 on the pH scale (2.5.1).

 Some Simple Chemistry (p.
-34)
+36)

 - 2.1 Atoms (p.
-34; Figs. 2.1, 2.2, 2.3, 2.4; Table 2.1) - A. All matter is composed of atoms and atoms are the smallest particles into which a substance can be divided and still retain its chemical properties. - B. An atom has positively charged protons and neutrally charged neutrons in the nucleus, with tiny negatively charged electrons whizzing around the nucleus. - C. The number of protons of an atom is referred to as its atomic number. - D. Atomic mass includes the number of protons and neutrons. - E. Electrons Determine What Atoms Are Like - 1.
+36; Figs. 2.1-2.4; Table 2.1) - A. All matter is composed of atoms and atoms are the smallest particles into which a substance can be divided and still retain its chemical properties. - B. An atom has positively charged protons and neutrally charged neutrons in the nucleus, with tiny negatively charged electrons whizzing around the nucleus. - C. The number of protons of an atom is referred to as its atomic number. - D. Atomic mass includes the number of protons and neutrons. - E. Electrons Determine What Atoms Are Like - 1.
 Electrons determine the behavior of atoms because they are the parts of the atom that come into contact with each other. - F. Electrons Carry Energy - 1.
 Electrons possess potential energy, and energy levels surrounding the nucleus reflect the amount of energy possessed by an electron existing there. - 2.
 Less energy is present in electrons closer to the nucleus. - 3.
 Electrons are most likely to be found in volumes of space called orbitals. - 4.
 Each orbital can hold only two electrons. - 5.
 The first energy level has one orbital, for a total of two electrons. - 6.
-The second and third energy levels each have four orbitals, and can hold up to eight electrons apiece. - 7.
-When orbitals are not filled with electrons, the atoms are likely to react with atoms to fill orbitals.
+The second and third energy levels each have four orbitals, and can hold up to eight electrons apiece.